CT Scan of the Chest

 In some cases, the contrast dye can cause kidney failure.
 This is especially true

-if the patient has underlying kidney problems or is dehydrated.
+if you have an underlying kidney problem or are dehydrated.

-There may be other risks depending on your specific medical problems.
+There may be other risks depending on your specific health problems.
 Make sure your

-healthcare provider knows about all your medical problems before the procedure.
+healthcare provider knows about all your health problems before the procedure.

 Certain things may make a CT scan of the chest less accurate.
 These include:

-- Metallic objects within the chest, such as surgical clips or a pacemaker
+Metal objects within the chest such as surgical clips or a pacemaker

 How do I get ready for a CT scan of the chest?